warroyo/flux-tmc-multitenant/README.md

 ### Bind the roles to the service account with TMC IAM policy

 This first role binding is going to bind the tenants service account to the cluster admin equivalent role in the tenants workspace.
-This will mean that anytime a new namespace is created the service accoutn flux is using will immediately have the correct permissions on the namespace.
+This will mean that anytime a new namespace is created the service account flux is using will immediately have the correct permissions on the namespace.
 This is very useful, without this workspace level binding we would need to use some type of controller to handle this dynamically for us.

 ```bash